How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 Again, note that the cipher text is in bytea format.

-Key management
+Key Management

-Key management systems alleviate some of these problems by offering ways to store keys in a secure service separately from the database and application, and to potentially use different keys for different users or purposes.
+Key management systems alleviate some of these problems by offering ways to store keys in a secure service separately from the database and application and to potentially use different keys for different users or purposes.
 Some, such as Bruce Momjian's pgcryptokey extension, also offer functionality for re-encrypting through SQL commands.
-That can still be expensive of course, but the extension does make it trivial to do.
-Key management systems can also avoid the need for users to ever see the actual keys; their access to the keys can be controlled through a password or passphrase (which may be authenticated using Kerberos or a similar enterprise identity management system), with the key itself being passed directly to the database server or application as needed.
+That can still be expensive, of course, but the extension does make it trivial to do.

 At the time of writing there is an ongoing discussion in the PostgreSQL community about the development of a key management system as a feature of the database server.
-Those that are interested in this feature or interested in seeing how features are discussed and added to PostgreSQL might want to read the original and current email threads.
+Those who are interested in this feature or interested in seeing how features are discussed and added to PostgreSQL might want to read the original and current email threads.

 Consider whether the use of a key management system may be appropriate for managing your cryptographic keys to avoid the use of shared keys or to separate their storage from the application.

-When using file system encryption (or full disk encryption, as the benefits are essentially the same for the scope of this blog) we typically encrypt the volumes that are used to store the database and write ahead log, or often the entire system.
+When using file system encryption (or full disk encryption, as the benefits are essentially the same for the scope of this blog), we typically encrypt the volumes that are used to store the database and write-ahead log, or often the entire system.
 These types of encryption are transparent to the database server and require no configuration in Postgres.

-It is important to note that file system and data encryption in Postgres provide protection against different attack vectors.
+It is important to note that the file system and data encryption in Postgres protect against different attack vectors.
 The operating system may make use of a password or key management system very early on in the boot phase to ensure that keys are kept externally, but once a server with file system encryption is booted and running with filesystems mounted, all the data is accessible in the same way as it would be on a machine without encryption.
-This gives us protection against physical attacks on non-running hardware; for example, a stolen hard disk.
-File system or full disk encryption does not protect against attacks on a system that is up and running, nor do they enable us to control visibility of data in the database for different users.

-There are different file system or full disk system encryption options available bundled with most operating systems, commercially, and as open source products.
+There are different file system or full disk system encryption options available bundled with most operating systems, commercially and as open source products.
 Among the most common options are FileVault, which is included with Apple macOS, BitLocker for use with Microsoft Windows, and LUKS on Linux systems.

-Encrypted volumes are also available on all the major cloud providers for protecting your data.
-For example, Amazon's Elastic Block Service (EBS) provides an option for creating encrypted volumes, which can use a default key or one provided through their key management system.
-It's worth noting that Amazon does of course have access to both your keys and the physical devices on which the volumes are provisioned, but they go to lengths to ensure that there is separation of duties between the staff that may have access to the keys and staff that may have access to the hardware.
+It's worth noting that Amazon does, of course, have access to both your keys and the physical devices on which the volumes are provisioned, but they go to lengths to ensure that there is the separation of duties between the staff that may have access to the keys and staff that may have access to the hardware.

 Conclusion